PalakGrewal/Note-Taking-App/README.md

 # Note-Taking-App
-This is a Note Taking App.
-This is coded on CodeSandbox.
+This is a Note Taking App, coded on CodeSandbox.
 Link of the project- https://codesandbox.io/s/objective-shtern-x47e01